-- See notes 13-14, above.
+- See notes 13–14, above.
 Geographic price discrimination against a group of buyers is more likely when other buyers cannot easily purchase and resell the relevant product to them.
-Such arbitrage is particularly difficult where the product is sold on a delivered basis and where transportation costs are a significant percentage of the final coat.
+Such arbitrage is particularly difficult where the product is sold on a delivered basis and where transportation costs are a significant percentage of the final cost.

 - Market shares can be expressed in terms of dollar sales, physical unit sales, physical capacity, or (in natural resource industries) physical reserves.
 The availability of data often will determine the measurement base.
 Where a choice is possible, the Department will use the measurement base that is the best indicator of the likely effect of the merger on market power.

 - See note 10, above.
 It follows that some firms included in the market might have little or no sales or capacity attributed to them.
 Conversely, the present sales or capacity of a firm may understate its competitive significance.
 This effect is most likely in the acquisition of new or as-yet-unexploited patent rights.